 When applied to politics this breeds extremism and groupthink, preventing fruitful dialogue and discourse between opposing groups.
 The left-right single dimension is a gross simplification of a complex mix of ideologies and approaches and those that deviate from the group’s platform are seen as having irreconcilible differences and is lumped together with those with much greater difference in viewpoint.

 When applied to gender1 we have better visibility in recent years how gender roles are ingrained in society and how tough it is to unwind it.
-Despite this visibility it is very common to hear assertions of the type all guys are X, all girls do Y. “All men” think about sex all the time and are less empathetic, “all women” want to be courted and are less analytical.
+Despite this visibility it is very common to hear assertions of the type all guys are X, all girls do Y. “All men” think about sex all the time and are less nurturing, “all women” want to be courted and are less analytical.

 Languages themselves reinfornce the binary with gendered words or phrases.
 Don’t be such a girl2.
 Man up.
 These presupposes one attribute for all members of one gender, implying that every individual of one gender is always weak and passive while every individual of the other should be agentic at all times3.
 Both genders are culpable in maintaining this binary with casual comments and often playing it off as harmless exaggeration, but these are micro-coersive forces that add up.